Skip to main content

 Message:

-Config error: search filters require KAGI_SESSION_TOKEN (env or .kagi.toml [auth.session_token])
+Config error: this search option requires KAGI_SESSION_TOKEN (env or .kagi.toml [auth.session_token])

-Meaning: You used session-only search filters like --region, --time, --from-date, --to-date, --order, --verbatim, or personalization flags without a configured session token.
+Meaning: You used a session-only search option like --lens, --time, --order, --verbatim, or personalization flags without a configured session token. --region, --from-date, and --to-date can use the V1 Search API when KAGI_API_KEY is configured.
+Solution:

 # Add a session token